Guilherme-Fenrique/Simple-RPG-Dice/README.md

     - Button
 	- View

-- Biding for aecssing UI components
+- Binding for aecssing UI components
 - MediaPlayer to play sound effects
 - Custon drawables for buttons and icon